Ceredron/AutoSubsync/Readme.md

 [https://github.com/smacke/subsync]

-Can be setup to listen to media library folder, and automatically synchronize downloaded subtitles with matching video files in their same folder.
+Can be setup to listen to media library folder, and automatically synchronize downloaded subtitles with matching video files in the same folder.
 Works good with Plex.

 ## Instructions:
 1) Download and install Subsync.
 Ensure that the subsync folder is setup in path environment variable.
 2) Build this project.
 3) Run install.bat (as administrator) and follow instructions.

 The service can be administered through services.msc after installation, i.e to make it run on computer startup.
-Logs can be seen using the event viewer in Windows (eventvwr.msc).
+Logs can be accessed through the event viewer in Windows (eventvwr.msc).